beamworks/react-render-prop/README.md

 ## Rationale

-In React code, the render-props pattern is a standard way to let a component pass data to the outside.
+In React code, the render-props pattern is a popular way to have a sub-component return some data to the calling code.
 For example:

 ```jsx
 function MyComponent() {